-Where there are extenuating circumstances for an application being received after the closing date for applications (15th January 2026), and it is before the Governing Board have established their list of pupils to be admitted then it will be considered alongside all the others.
+Where there are extenuating circumstances for an application being received after the closing date for applications (15th January 2026), and it is before the Governing Board have established their list of pupils to be admitted (28th Feb 2026 for BwD) then it will be considered alongside all the others.

-Otherwise, applications which are received after the closing date will be considered after all the others, and placed on the waiting list in order according to the criteria.
+Otherwise, applications which are received after closing date will be considered after all the others, and placed on the waiting list in order according to the criteria.